BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

 ## Background

-Following the [addition](https://git.gnupg.org/cgi-bin/gitweb.cgi?p=gnupg.git;a=commit;h=c5e41f539b9a21cbad10c7dae95572a4445d31c3) of secp256k1 elliptic curve support to GnuPGP in early 2014, and the recent merge of [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) for enabling partially signed bitcoin transaction (PSBT), it possible to use OpenPGP cards to store bitcoin private key in the tamper-resistant and PIN-protected device.
+Following the [addition](https://git.gnupg.org/cgi-bin/gitweb.cgi?p=gnupg.git;a=commit;h=c5e41f539b9a21cbad10c7dae95572a4445d31c3) of secp256k1 elliptic curve support to GnuPGP in early 2014, and the recent merge of [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) for enabling partially signed bitcoin transaction (PSBT), it appears possible to use OpenPGP cards to store bitcoin private key in the tamper-resistant and PIN-protected device.

 We will be using GnuPG v2.2.12 and Julia v1.1.

-You will also need to add the `bin2packet` and `bitcoin` modules as follows.
+You will also need to add the `PGPacket` and `Bitcoin` package as follows.

-In Julia, invoke the package menu by typing `]` then add the pgppackget.jl.git repository.
+Since `PGPacket` has not been released as an official package yet, we will need to add its repository manually.
+In Julia, invoke the package menu by typing `]` then add the pgppackget.jl.git repository, finally hit `backspace` to get back to the julia command line.

 ```julia
 (v1.1) pkg> add https://gitlab.com/braneproject/pgpacket.jl.git